akabul0us/So_You_Want_To_Build_A_Nethunter_Kernel/README.md

 On the phone: `zcat` (like the command `cat` for concatenate but for gzipped files) `/proc/config.gz` (the kernel configuration that the currently running kernel was built with) `|` (send output from that process as input to next process) `nc` (netcat again) `192.168.1.42` (my laptop’s local IP address) `4545` (port I set before)

+While this ought to give you the .config file that was used to build your currently-running kernel, this isn't always the case.
+Some more modern devices/newer ROM builds will refuse to boot if the config saved in `/proc/config.gz` does not match the .config that was used to build the stock kernel.
+Luckily, that's the only check that takes place (not something much harder to defeat like a SHA256 checksum of the entire kernel itself), so some clever folks have come up with a way of spoofing the file in `/proc/config.gz` to match the stock kernel, in spite of their modifications.
+If you're unsure of whether the file in your device is real or spoofed, you can execute `zcat /proc/config.gz | head` and then `uname -r`.
+If the release numbers don't match, then the file in `/proc` was spoofed.
+In that case, while you can still proceed with this guide, you may want to run `diff` to compare the extracted config with some of the files you find in your kernel source's `arch/arm64/configs` directory.

-As for /proc/version, it might not be so necessary to send that file, as all that we really need is the information on which version of clang/ld.lld was used to compile it.
+As for `/proc/version`, it might not be so necessary to send that file, as all that we really need is the information on which version of clang/ld.lld was used to compile it.
 So we can simply run `cat /proc/version`, and have a look:

 ![03](/images/03.png "03")

 Uh oh!
 Looks like whoever built this kernel did a bit of an “oopsie” and their Makefile recorded all of the -CFLAGS they ran with clang, but not the version of Clang.
 However, we can see that they used a prebuilt Android toolchain, and that they used ld.lld version 19.0.1.

 Here’s a slightly more helpful image.
-The first output is from /proc/version before modifying, building and installing a new kernel on Samsung A51.
+The first output is from `/proc/version` before modifying, building and installing a new kernel on Samsung A51.
 The second output is from /proc/version currently.

 ![04](/images/04.png "04")